TIPI FABRICS

 Tent fabric «Plus»

-This material impresses with its good price-performance ratio.
-A very hard-wearing, quick-drying blended fabric with a natural look.
-Has been used successfully by us for years.
-This fabric has a long lifespan and withstands the worst storms, continuous rain, snow, frost and heat.
+This material offers excellent value for money.
+It's a highly durable, quick-drying blended fabric with a natural look, which we have been using successfully for many years.
+This fabric has a long lifespan and withstands severe weather, prolonged rain, snow, frost, and heat.
 With regular care, it is ideally suited for year-round use.

 WOOD